 To avoid the downlight ceiling grid, also refer to these downlighting techniques:

-Consider using wider beam widths on downlights that are on the general lighting circuit and near the edges of a room, to help spread the light onto furniture and walls to assist in the ambient lighting level without being too direct and highlighting objects you do not intend on drawing attention to.
+Consider using wider beam angles on downlights that are on the general lighting circuit and near the edges of a room, to help spread the light onto furniture and walls to assist in the ambient lighting level without being too direct and highlighting objects you do not intend on drawing attention to.

 Use tighter beam widths towards the centre of the room to highlight objects or the centre of a table to create a strong visual contrast against lesser lit general surfaces.
 These lit targets can act as task lights but are predominantly a lighting technique to create an emotive atmosphere.

 The advice on how to position downlights will need to adapt to the requirements of where the light needs to be.
-However, there are particular positionings to avoid.
+However, there are particular positionings to avoid:

 Preferably a downlight should not be positioned over seated people.
 The exception to this is if the downlight is being dimmed well and other accent lighting from table lights for example can counterbalance the light horizontally and reduce the contrast.
+Always locate the source of light slightly behind the seated person’s head so when unoccupied the furniture is lit and when someone is sitting down the light isn’t uncomfortably shining into their eyes.

 A mirror is often in a washroom or over a bathroom sink where downlighting is required to light this task orientated area.
 Sinks will always benefit from being lit, but the downlight position will be over the head of the person using the mirror.
 Counterbalance the downlighting with horizontal lighting from wall lighting placed around the mirror, negating the shadowing over the face.
+In other words illuminate someone standing at a mirror from above and the side.

 The shower is one place that shadowing is less important and the direct light overhead is useful for carrying out another task activity, washing your own body.
 However, large walk in showers and wet rooms can look better with the downlight positioned closer to the tiles to reflect the light into the space.